RyderReed15/JSON--/README.md

 If the json file contains only array call JsonObject->GetJsonArray("1") to get the array otherwise use JsonObject->Get[Type](name) to get the value.

 Call WriteJsonFile or WriteJsonString to write the JSON.

+#Notes

+Doesn't work in debug mode of Visual Studio probably has something to do with the debug libraries